inmicro/spotify-playlist-dl/README.md

 ## Disclaimer
 I do not condone piracy of any type.
 I personally buy all the music that I like from iTunes.
 This script is just for educational purposes(ie is a nice hack)

-### Rewrite
+### Fork
-To check out the still under developement rewrite of the script, check out https://github.com/inmicro/spotify-playlist-dl/tree/vaimer-bs
+Check out vaimer9's osm rewrite: https://github.com/Vaimer9/detach Try it out too!
+(The code is much nicer and easier to hack around)
 #### Thanks
 To the people who made spotipy, yt-dl and the contributors :)(Also the musicians)